Este episodio de Power Hour también está disponible en español.

 You can join us live and ask your questions in the event comments.
 Or email your questions to email@example.com.

-Each Power Hour episode will be uploaded to YouTube and to the Power Hour Podcast, available on Spotify and online for your listening pleasure.
+Each Power Hour episode will be uploaded to YouTube and to the Power Hour Podcast, available on Spotify and right here for your listening pleasure.

 Listen to the Power Hour Podcast: